 Establish internal mechanisms to promptly collect and analyze GNSS interference reports from aircraft and operators.

-Issue NOTAMs immediately when interference is confirmed or suspected, even if the source is uncertain or external to the State’s boundaries.
-Early notification supports flight planning and crew awareness.
+Issue NOTAMs immediately when interference is confirmed or suspected, Early notification supports flight planning and crew awareness.

-Coordinate with neighboring FIRs/ACCs to ensure consistent information dissemination and to avoid gaps across borders.
-ICAO regional Offices are available to assist with the said coordination and data sharing.
+If the source is uncertain or external to the State’s boundaries, coordinate with neighboring FIRs/ACCs to ensure consistent information dissemination and to avoid gaps across borders.
+ICAO regional Offices are available to assist with coordination and data sharing.

+ANSPs should develop reversionary scenarios to help identify appropriate mitigations to RFI and meet the operational requirements of each airspace.

-Report any interference incident to your National Spectrum Authorities and follow-up and coordinate established mitigation actions.
+Report any interference incident to your National Spectrum Authorities, coordinate established mitigation actions, and provide follow-ups.

 Additional References and Resources